MicrosoftDocs/customer-voice/cv-docs/custom-header.md

 ### Change the logo alignment

-You can change the alignment of logo in the combination of the horizontal and vertical alignments.
-In horizontal alignment, you can choose the logo to be either left, center, or right aligned.
-In vertical alignment, you choose the logo to be either top, middle, or bottom aligned.
-So, you can align you can align the logo in nine different alignments.
+You can change the alignment of a logo in the combination of the horizontal and vertical alignments.
+In the horizontal alignment, you can choose the logo to be aligned either to the left, center, or right.
+In the vertical alignment, you choose the logo to be aligned either to the top, middle, or bottom.
+So, you can position the logo in nine different alignments.

 1. Hover over the logo to see the toolbar.